CSS Only Button – Redux

 5. Animation

-So far everything above will have worked great in Firefox, Chrome, Safari and Opera.
-The fading animations don't work properly in anything.
-In general the css transitions only work in webkit based browsers, but it seems you can't (currently?) fade between different gradient background images - which means the background swaps instantly without any pretty fading.
-Regardless I think there's a lot of potential for css transitions, so am including the code anyway.
+So far, everything above will work great in Firefox, Chrome, Safari, and Opera.
+However, the fading animations don’t work properly in other browsers.
+Generally, CSS transitions only work in webkit-based browsers.
+Currently, you can’t fade between different gradient background images - which means the background swaps instantly without any smooth fading.
+Regardless of this limitation, CSS transitions have a lot of potential, so I’m including the code anyway.

 a.button {